octronic-uk/rpi-web-remote/README.md

     $ sudo visudo
     ```

-    Add ':/path/to/node-vX.X.X-linux-armv61/bin' to the path, save and exit.
+    Add `:/path/to/node-vX.X.X-linux-armv61/bin` to the secure path, save and exit.

 9. Reboot to reload your environment